top of page

 Early people along the Baltic and North Sea coasts evolve into such culture groups as Balts, Prussians, Estonians, Scandinavians, Fins.
 Along the North Sea are today's Great Britain, Denmark, Norway, Germany, Netherlands, Belgium and France.

-Trade routes such as the main Amber Roads and other amber routes, some of the earliest known roads in Europe, lead south to the Mediterranean Sea.
+Trade routes such as the Amber Roads, some of the earliest known roads in Europe, lead south to the Mediterranean Sea.
 Egypt and Mesopotamia.
+Salt and obsidian are already traded at sites arising in the Neolithic.

 The early amber economy helps create some of the oldest known roads in Europe.
 Water, inland rivers and maritime routes are important conveyers of people and goods.
 Trade with England, an important source of tin, is lucrative from the northern ocean coasts.